samarthAkulkarni/Snake-game.github.io/README.md

 - Snake is reset to ``` [210, 230, 250] ```
 - The score is set to 0 inside JavaScript as well as in the HTML div containing the score for the player to see.
 - Default starting snake direction is 'up'.
-- Instructions, arrow key graphic, settings tab and name input dissapear when the game is being played.
+- Instructions, arrow key graphic, settings tab and name input disappear when the game is being played.
 - Style for the bottom of the leaderboard is changed to make up for the lack of a name input.
 - Removes the class .gameover for every cell in the grid.
 - Runs the function startGame(), which contains the main game interval and the main logic.